AI Methods and Applications

 The AI Methods and Applications is a study module in the Data, Analytics, and AI for Professionals program and can also be taken as a stand-alone program.

 The program covers the foundational elements of machine learning, including supervised, unsupervised, and reinforcement learning, as well as computer vision through classical and deep learning methods.
 You will explore practical AI applications, including personalization technologies, recommendation systems, and descriptive and predictive analytics.
-It also includes a hands-on demonstration of a commercial application; however, no prior coding experience is required.
+The program also includes a hands-on demonstration of a commercial application; however, no prior coding experience is required.

 4.5 ECTS credits can be transferred from the AI Methods and Applications program to the Aalto Executive MBA or Aalto MBA program